-(205, 206, 209; same as POLS 321) Satisfies Integrated Experience Requirement
+(same as POLS 321)

 The course covers basic theories and models related to food policy.
-Major policy trends in the production, distribution and
+Major policy trends in the production, distribution and consumption phases of the food chain are studied.
+The course covers topics such as trade, food security, local foods, agricultural policy, environmental policy, health and hunger.
+Lecture.

-Environmental Politics and Policy: Local, National, and Global Perspectives (same as POLS 322) Satisfies Integrated Experience Requirement
+Environmental Politics and Policy: Local, National, and Global Perspectives (same as POLS 322)